Home > Radio > Amateur Radio Licenses

 The Australian Communications and Media Authority (ACMA) is the federal authority that manages radio licenses, frequency spectrum allocation and related items in Australia and its territories.

-The ACMA, subject to examination or equivalent acceptable qualifications, issue licenses as set out in the current Amateur License Information Paper.
-Each grade of license allows specific privileges for use of the electronic spectrum regarding frequencies and power limitations.
-There are no minimum age requirements.
+ACMA issues licenses as set out in the current Amateur License Information Paper.
+Each grade of license allows access to specific frequencies modes and power limitations.

 The latest qualifications and conditions can be found at the ACMA web site.

-In 2004, the ACMA conducted a review of the Amateur Service in Australia.
-There is no longer a Morse Code requirement for any Amateur License in Australia.
-Which effectively means that there are now two license classes: Novice, and Unrestricted.
-The difference is the amount of technical knowledge required to pass the examination.
+The last ACMA review of the Amateur Service in Australia simplified the requirements.
+There is no longer any Morse Code for any Amateur License in Australia.
+Which effectively means that there are now two license classes: Foundation and Standard.

 Amateur Foundation License